-In my classes you we will be adapting the asana to suit your body, not your body to suit the asana.
+When you attend my classes you we will be invited to adapt the asana to suit your body, not your body to suit the asana.

 It is essential to have time to explore asana to ensure correct and safe alignment for your body.
 With just five mats I can ensure a more personal approach in my small Edinburgh studio.
 We have access to a variety of props - blocks, belts, bricks, blankets and chairs to support a gentle and positive yoga practice for beginners through to more experienced practitioners.

 My personal yoga practice has been influenced by many different yoga lineages and this is reflected in how I teach.
 I have attended workshops and classes that incorporate other body work like somatics, pilates and rolfing which also arise in my teaching.

 .
 Yoga helps to build muscle strength leading to healthier joints and better flexibility.
 Yoga can support an improvement in your posture and focus, as well as increase bone density.
 It will, over time, stabilise the response of the nervous system and expand lung capacity.

 Bringing focus to the breath, it encourages the mind to become still, which enables us to be present on our yoga mat, creating a balance between the mind and the body.

 The medical evidence to support the benefits of yoga is growing as I witnessed at the Yoga In Healthcare conference in London in February 2019.
 At present there is evidence that a regular yoga practice can help those with high blood pressure, heart disease, back pain, Type 2 diabetes, insomnia, digestive disorders, arthritis, asthma, anxiety, depression and stress.

 The autumn term starts back on Wednesday 14th August at 9.15 and 13.15